SafiUllahAshfaq/interviews-learning/README.md

 - Why Query params are more suited in Express.js?
 - What are streams in node.js?

+## GraphQL
+- What is an introspective query?
+- GQL Connection vs GQL List?
+(Relay GraphQL)
+- How GraphQL API is different from typical REST API?

 ## React

 - How do you check types in react? (type validation in react) [prop types and default types or you can use typescript as well]